 If you are unable to work due to your industrial injury and your claim has been accepted, the insurance carrier will pay you temporary disability benefits while you are unable to work.
+Contact a workers compensation lawyer in Sacramento CA at our office to discuss your case, consultation is free.
 These benefits are paid at a rate of 2/3 of your average weekly wage at the time of your injury.
 For example, if your average weekly earnings are $300 per week, you will receive benefit payment at $200 per week.
 It generally takes approximately 2 weeks from the time your claim is accepted for the carrier to begin paying these benefits.
 Learn more about California Temporary Disability.

 Work Comp AttorneysMedical Treatment